-On March 31, 2011, the Company entered into a loan and security agreement with a lender (the "Line of Credit") providing for an asset based line of credit.
-Under the Line of Credit, the Company can borrow up to the lesser of (i) \$8.0 million or (ii) 80% of the Company's eligible accounts receivable.
+The Company has an amended loan and security agreement (Line of Credit) with a lender providing for an asset based line of credit.
+Under the Line of Credit, the Company can borrow up to the lesser of (i) \$10.0 million or (ii) 80% of the Company's eligible accounts receivable.
 Borrowing availability under the Line of Credit changes based upon the amount of eligible receivables, concentration of eligible receivables and other factors.
 The Company has the ability to obtain letters of credit, which reduce the borrowing availability of the Line of Credit.
 Borrowings under the Line of Credit are secured by substantially all of the Company's assets.
 Outstanding amounts under the Line of Credit accrue interest at a rate equal to the prime rate plus 1.5%.
-Advances under the Line of Credit are repayable on March 31, 2013, and interest and related finance charges are payable monthly.
-At December 31, 2012 and 2011, the Company had no amounts outstanding under the Line of Credit.
+Advances under the Line of Credit are due on March 30, 2015, and interest and related finance charges are payable monthly.
+At December 31, 2013 and 2012, the Company had no amounts outstanding under the Line of Credit.